Arpit2401/Expense-Tracker/README.md

+# Expense Tracker Created by Arpit Agarwal

+Add and Track all your incoming and outgoing transactions and calculate your net balance, credit and debit with all transactions listed in the history section.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).